-This year the District was able to hire a total of 13 inspectors to perform watercraft inspections at District accesses.
-Four inspectors were hired through the Chisago County joint program, and nine were hired directly by CLFLWD.
+With the available funding, this year the District was able to hire a total of 13 inspectors to perform watercraft inspections at District accesses.
+Some inspectors were hired through the Chisago County joint program (4 staff), and others were hired directly by CLFLWD (9 staff).